RS17/sqlcmdr/README.md

 # sqlcmdr
 go package for slightly easier sql commands
+(if viewing this on Github click "Raw", for some reason GitHub doesn't recognize spaces at the start of a line...)

 This is a working (but also very WIP) package intended for use with sqlite3 that makes it slightly easier to create basic sql select and insert commands for a simple sql database while minimizing putting long strings like "SELECT x FROM y" all over your code.
 Over time I expect to add more features as I use this for side projects.
 In the meantime use at your own risk.